saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 -	Array

 JSON is case-sensitive, does not care about whitespaces and does not offer a way to put in any comments.
-Another thing that is nice to know is that every JSON file is also a valid YAML file.

 Conversion table for translating Python to JSON: